Rushbearing: Grasmere

+The Grasmere Rushbearing still takes place annually on the second Saturday of July, one week after the rushbearing in Ambleside.
+Children receive free ice cream and a medal for participating.

 Ambleside

 St Mary's Church, Ambleside.
 The church was built in the 1850s.

 Before the 17th century the nearest church to Ambleside was St Martin's Church at Bowness-on-Windermere.